jpetazzo/intro-to-docker/slides/Container_Networking_Basics.md

 The driver is selected with `docker run --net ...`.

+The different drivers are explained with more details on the following slides.

 ---

 ## The default bridge

 * By default, the container gets a virtual `eth0` interface.
   <br/>(In addition to its own private `lo` loopback interface.)

 * That interface is provided by a `veth` pair.

 * It is connected to the Docker bridge.
   <br/>(Named `docker0` by default; configurable with `--bridge`.)

 * Addresses are allocated on a private, internal subnet.
   <br/>(Docker uses 172.17.0.0/16 by default; configurable with `--bip`.)

 * Outbound traffic goes through an iptables MASQUERADE rule.

 * Inbound traffic goes through an iptables DNAT rule.

 * The container can have its own routes, iptables rules, etc.

 ---